RoyWeiiiii/Scope_3_Microalgae_shape_texture_convolution_classification/README.md

 **Keywords:** Microalgae; Machine learning (ML); Deep learning (DL); Geometric feature; Texture feature; Image pre-processing

 # Image Dataset
 File "Microalgae_image_dataset.zip" contains the image dataset used in the paper "Artificial intelligence-driven microalgae autotrophic batch cultivation: A comparative study of machine and deep learning-based image classification models".
 Three types of microalgae species namely _Chlorella vulgaris_ FSP-E, _Chlamydomonas reinhardtii_, and _Spirulina platensis_ are available in the image dataset.
 The image dataset is publicly available for academic and research purposes.
-An alternative google drive link has been provided to access the mircroalgae image dataset: https://drive.google.com/drive/folders/1UazrsYfoejysAEgHafdloA0_QjuY-ey1?usp=drive_link
+An alternative google drive link has been provided to access the microalgae image dataset: https://drive.google.com/drive/folders/1UazrsYfoejysAEgHafdloA0_QjuY-ey1?usp=drive_link

 # Referencing and citation
 If you find _Chlorella vulgaris_ FSP-E, _Chlamydomonas reinhardtii_, and _Spirulina platensis_ classification useful in your research, please consider citing: